 a.
 Arbitrary Deprivation of Life and Other Unlawful or Politically Motivated Killings

 There were no reports that the government or its agents committed arbitrary or unlawful killings.

 There were no reports of disappearances by or on behalf of government authorities.

 c.
 Torture and Other Cruel, Inhuman, or Degrading Treatment or Punishment

-Although the law prohibits such practices, there were some reports that police officers and prison guards sometimes mistreated individuals under arrest or in detention.
+Although the law prohibits such practices, there were reports that police officers and prison guards sometimes used excessive force.

 Prison and Detention Center Conditions